Horseback Riding in Spain

 • Weight limit:

-165 lbs novice to low intermediate riders, 200 lbs experienced riders
+165 lbs intermediate riders, up to 200 lbs experienced riders

 Malaga